fyrox-book/fyrox-book.github.io/src/beginning/scripting.md

 ```

 ## Project Generator

+> ⚠️ This section is mostly for console users and those who like building their software from source code.
+> Prefer using Project Manager whenever possible, it does the same as `fyrox-template` but with GUI.

 Fyrox plugins are written in Rust, this means that if the source code of the game changes one must recompile.
 This architecture requires some boilerplate code.
 Fyrox offers a special tiny command line tool - `fyrox-template`.
 It